-There was only 5 deaths due to shark attacks in 2017, which is lower than the average year.
+There were only 5 deaths due to shark attacks in 2017, which is lower than the average year.

 The average amount of deaths caused by sharks is 6.

-Worldwide, there was 35 deaths caused by taking selfies in 2017.
+Worldwide, there were 35 deaths caused by taking selfies in 2017.

 The word “emoji” comes from the Japanese words “e” and “moji”, which mean “picture” and “character”.